Dawnflash/binance-trading-helper/README.md

 ### Immediate market sell

+This feature is present if you set `ALLOW_BAILOUT=1`.
 Once the base asset is passed in and the script starts collecting market data, you can press `Ctrl+C` anytime to immediately sell all remaining base assets via market sell.
 Use this to bail out of unfavorable market conditions or take a lower profit.

 Mind that since limit/OCO sells are simply put on the order book and the script does not wait for their filling, this quick bailout option is best used with the `MARKET` strategy.

-If you wish to stop the script without selling all remaining assets, please kill or suspend it instead.
-On Linux the easiest way is pressing `Ctrl+Z` (suspend) followed by the `kill %%` command.
-On Windows (in native `CMD`) you may use the task manager (open it with `Ctrl+Shift+Esc`, click on the process list, type in "python" and kill the first process with `Alt+E`).
-I realize this is an inconvenience but the benefits seem to outweigh the negatives.
-On Linux it's very simple.
+If the feature is enabled and you wish to stop the script without triggering a sell, please kill or suspend it instead.
+Remember to set `ALLOW_BAILOUT=0` in advance if you don't want this feature.

 ## Binance API latency